-Offices in New York, Atlanta, Boston, Chicago, Dallas, Santa Monica, Washington, Miami, Albany, White Plains, McLean, Tampa, Tallahasse, Palo Alto, Sacramento, Phoenix, Philadelphia, Boca Raton, West Palm Beach, Orlando, Irvine, Florham Park, Las Vegas, Houston, Fort Lauderdale, Denver, Wilmington, Austin, and San Franciso
+Offices in New York, Atlanta, Boston, Chicago, Dallas, Santa Monica, Washington DC, Miami, Albany, White Plains, McLean, Tampa, Tallahassee, Palo Alto, Sacramento, Phoenix, Philadelphia, Boca Raton, West Palm Beach, Orlando, Irvine, Florham Park, Las Vegas, Houston, Fort Lauderdale, Denver, Wilmington, Austin, San Franciso, and Florham Park

 - Finance : Corporate restructuring (including bankruptcy)

 - Industry focus : Environment: litigation